virtual-labs/exp-textural-variation-sedimentary-rocks-coep/experiment/theory.md

 Limestones consist almost entirely of calcite.
 Chalk consists of minute (microscopic or sub-microscopic) silt-size shells; it has a gritty feel.
 Coquina is made up almost entirely of large shell fragments.
 Some limestones are very fine-grained (aphanitic) and are formed of limy mud.
 Chert is a hard, aphanitic, non-clastic rock composed entirely of microcrystalline quartz.
 Diatomite is a very fine, light-weight chalky white rock formed from the silica shells of diatoms (microscopic one-celled plants).
 Diatomite has a smooth, powdery feel.
-Coal is formed from heating and compression of peat––vegetative material that accumulates in bogs and swamps.
+Coal is formed from heating and compression of peat–vegetative material that accumulates in bogs and swamps.
 (Strictly speaking, coal is metamorphosed peat; but it is usually grouped with sedimentary rocks.)

 ### Structure of Sedimentary Rocks